 Depending on a student's academic and career plan, they may be allowed to enroll in two pathways.
 For example: Susie plans to attend UNCG as a business major, so she wants to take Psychology and Principles of Management.
 These courses are in different pathways - Psychology is in a College Transfer pathway which allows her to get her General Electives and Principles of Management is in a CTE pathway.
-Susie may take both courses if she submits appropriate documentation for approval by the Vice President for Instructional Services.
+Susie may take both courses if she submits appropriate documentation for approval by the Vice President of Learning and Workforce Development/CAO.
 Documentation should include a degree plan from the college/university showing both requested classes as requirements for the degree.